taminater/LEAPs/content/leaps/leap-26.md

 ## Specification
 - Deprecate the LYRA security module on L1
-- Create a LYRA staking module on Optimism with an unstaking period of 28 days -Trading/LP rewards will be distributed in fortnightly epochs -The staking module will accrue inflationary LYRA rewards, which will be distributed 182 days after earning -Trading and LP LYRA to be distributed 28 days after they are earned upon an epoch’s completion -Staking module participants will be eligible for inflationary rewards, trading and LP boosts -Inflationary rewards, trading and LP boosts to be enacted with the methodology specified in LEAP-20 except for the following:
+- Create a LYRA staking module on Optimism with an unstaking period of 28 days
+- Trading/LP rewards will be distributed in fortnightly epochs
+- The staking module will accrue inflationary LYRA rewards, which will be distributed 182 days after earning
+- Trading and LP LYRA to be distributed 28 days after they are earned upon an epoch’s completion
+- Staking module participants will be eligible for inflationary rewards, trading and LP boosts
+- Inflationary rewards, trading and LP boosts to be enacted with the methodology specified in LEAP-20 except for the following:
     - Staked LYRA is transferable
     - xLYRA balances will not degrade during the cooldown period
     - Boosts will not apply for earned LYRA that is vesting (e.g. staking module rewards that are locked for 28 weeks)